 Aside from the actual cost of the product and installation alone, there are other factors to consider when evaluating the value of hurricane windows.
 Additional benefits include pre-storm preparation, increased security, UV blocking, and noise reduction.
 All of these make impact windows a great option.

 Sure, the style of hurricane windows is an excellent feature.
 But don’t forget that its main function is to protect your home from potential storm damage.
 Knowing that your home has permanent protection against hurricanes, tornadoes, and other storms at any given time also provides peace of mind.

 Ultimately, hurricane-resistant windows are capable of withstanding winds of up to 200 miles per hour.
 If flying debris does hit a window, the added protection will keep the glass from breaking up into large sharp pieces.
 If it does crack, it will create a “spider-like” cracking pattern instead.

 Impact Windows Are All the Same

 Many people assume that just because they bought a high-quality window that has a Design Pressure Rating of DP50 (50psf), they’re getting impact windows capable of withstanding hurricane-force winds.
 Unfortunately, this is incorrect.

-Yes, DP50 rated windows are designed to handle strong winds from storms.
+Yes, people have designed DP50 rated windows to handle strong winds from storms.
 However, they are not designed to withstand flying debris unless they are the impact rated version.
 Some of these windows may even be outfitted with “Hurricane Rated” tags, but fine print tells a much different story.

 Impact Windows Do Not Guarantee Protection